robertz/commandbox-ssg/Readme.md

 ### Changelog

+0.2.2
+- Removed `skip_beautify` flag in favor on content type detection.
+Only html files will be parsed using jSoup

 0.2.1

 - Adding `skip_beautify` front matter attribute to skip jSoup parsing.
 Fixes an issue where non-html files would get wrapped in html/body tags